oem/habitat-ml/README.md

 Maybe you are planning to do a little project where you combine iot stuff with machine learning.
 If so, this might help you with some of the basics, like how would I serve the model and visualize it?
 How should I structure my code best?

 Also included are some notebooks, exploring the data and trying out a few models.

+You can check out the running webapp at https://habitat-ml.herokuapp.com

+The initial loading might be slow, since I am using the free dyno on heroku and it might take some time to coldstart.
+The actual webapp performance it pretty descent- it is not the app, I am just cheap ;)